-NEWS: For three years running, Hamilton has won multiple awards in the professional competition at the Maryland State Fair.
-He was recently given the Rehoboth Art League's Col. W.S.
-Corkran Award for a painting judged most representative of the Eastern Shore.
+NOTEWORTHY: In May of 2015, the Trumpeter Swan Gallery in Easton, Maryland, chose Hamilton as one of its featured artists.
+In the spring of 2014, Hamilton was juried into The Xanadu Gallery of Scottsdale, Arizona.
+Hamilton has won multiple awards in the professional competition at the Maryland State Fair several years in a row.
+He has also received the Rehoboth Art League's Col. W.S.
+Corkran Award for a painting judged most representative of the Eastern Shore of Delaware and Maryland.

 ABOUT THE ARTIST

-He received his formal art training at American University, but says he owes a debt of gratitude to the Impressionist and pre-Impressionist masters whose work he has studied extensively.
-Hamilton has also served on the board of directors of the historic Rock Creek Park Gallery in Washington, D.C., and won a number of awards in juried shows there.
+Hamilton has served on the board of directors of the historic Rock Creek Park Gallery in Washington, D.C., and won a number of awards in juried shows there.
 He also served as vice president of the board of the Northern Baltimore County Art Foundation, dedicated to the promotion of art within the community and providing college scholarships to promising high school student artists.
-Hamilton also writes a column profiling regional artists in Mason Dixon Arrive, a magazine distributed in Baltimore, Baltimore County, and Harford County, Maryland.
+Hamilton also gained a reputation for profiling some of the top artists in the mid-Atlantic region, for Mason Dixon Arrive, a magazine distributed in Baltimore, Baltimore County, and Harford County, Maryland.